ragnarok22/eliud/docs/index.md

 * Fix bugs and add functionalities.

-## How the Documentation is organize
+## How the Documentation is organized

 TODO